-- The development permitted by this planning permission shall be carried out in accordance with the approved Drainage Strategy (ref.
-170964/DS/TS/RS/01) by Lanmor Consulting and the following mitigation measures: - i) Implement appropriate drainage strategy based on attenuation and discharge into Thames Surface water sewer. - Limiting the surface water run-off to a maximum of 5I/s generated by the 1 in 100 year + climate change critical storm so that it will not exceed the run-off from the undeveloped site and not increase the risk of flooding off-site. - Providing a minimum of 70.22m3 (or such storage volume agreed with the LLFA) of total storage volume to ensure no increase in surface water run-off volumes for all rainfall events up to and including the 1 in 100 year + climate change event.

-iv) Implement drainage strategy as indicated on the proposed drainage strategy drawing 170964/DS/01 utilising permeable paving AND attenuation basin.
+- 8. The development permitted by this planning permission shall be carried out in accordance with the approved Drainage Strategy (ref.
+170964/DS/TS/RS/01 RevA, dated April 2018) by Lanmor Consulting and the following mitigation measures: - i) Implement appropriate drainage strategy based on attenuation and discharge into Thames Surface water sewer. - ii) Limiting the surface water run-off to a maximum of 5l/s generated by the 1 in 100 year + climate change critical storm so that it will not exceed the run-off from the undeveloped site and not increase the risk of flooding off-site. - iii) Providing a minimum of 70.22m3 (or such storage volume agreed with the LLFA) of total storage volume to ensure no increase in surface water run-off volumes for all rainfall events up to and including the 1 in 100 year + climate change event. - iv) Implement drainage strategy as indicated on the proposed drainage strategy drawing 170964/DS/01A utilising permeable paving and underground attenuation basin.